 This is ludicrous, though, as the teachings found in the Book of Mormon plainly contradict the Bible.
-So also is the idea of believing that someone has heard from God audibly if what He is supposedly telling them is contrary to the revealed Word.
+So also is the idea of believing that someone has heard from God audibly if He is supposedly telling them that is contrary to the revealed Word.

 So, the best way

 to test and see if God has spoken to someone in any way is to compare

 their message with what the Bible says.
 God will not contradict